5 Steps to Writing an Effective Social Media Bio

 Step One: Do a Brain Dump

 Get all of your thoughts and ideas on the topic down on paper.
-This works for pretty much any topic, by the way.
+This works for pretty much any topic.

-Step Two: Go through and Pick out the ones that are the most unique
+Step Two: Go through and Pick out the ones that are unique

 Step Three: Pick Out What Is Most Relevant to Your Target Audience